kubecost/docs/cloud-integration.md

 ### Cloud Usage

 The Cloud Usage process allows Kubecost to pull in out-of-cluster cloud spend from your CSP's billing data.
-This includes any services run by the CSP in addition to compute resources outside of clusters monitored by Kubecost.
+This includes any services run by the CSP in addition to compute resources outside of clusters (OOC) monitored by Kubecost.
 Additionally, by labeling these Cloud Usage, their cost can be distributed to Allocations as external costs.
 This can help teams get a better understanding of the proportion of OOC cloud spend that their in-cluster usage is dependant on.
 CloudUsages become available as soon as they appear in the billing data, with the 6 to 24 hour delay mentioned above, and are updated as they become more complete.

 ## Cloud integration configurations